kianoding/Archive-box-database-system/README.md

 * Academic study, review, and educational use are permitted
 * Modifications for production deployment require author permission

-For permission requests or inquiries, please get in touch with the author.
+If you have any permission requests or questions, please contact the author.

 ---